 - A device that attaches to an officer’s belt and buzzes if they accidentally walk off without their keys.
 (See Tether Technologies)

 - Barriers capable of stopping a full speed semi-truck in its tracks.

 - Countless software systems with just about any functionality you can imagine.
-A few of our favorites are Paperless Proposal, Kwantek, and Team Software.
+A few of our favorites are Deputy Software, Kwantek, and Team Software.